duckietown/hatchery/readme.md

 Hatchery will use `DUCKIETOWN_ROOT` as the default project directory, so you can omit the `-Project` flag in the following step.
 </details>

-To run the IDE (optionally, you can provide an existing ROS project path):
+To launch the IDE (optionally, you can specify the path to an existing ROS project):

 `./gradlew runIde [-Project="<ABSOLUTE_PATH_TO_ROS_PROJECT>"]`